alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/visual-studio-database-edition-how-to-find-objects-that-reference-other-objects.md

 tags: [NET framework,General]
 categories: [NET framework,General]
 ---
-Another feature of Visual Studio Database Edition I cannot live without, is the possibility to find all objects that references a specific table or stored procedure etc. To see a dependency for an object simply click on the SchemaView and then you can right click on a table, and choose â€œView Dependenciesâ€
+Another feature of Visual Studio Database Edition I cannot live without, is the possibility to find all objects that references a specific table or stored procedure etc. To see a dependency for an object simply click on the SchemaView and then you can right click on a table, and choose *View Dependencies*

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb30.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image30.png)